SHOW ME (3:33)

 Since sales taxes can vary from one jurisdiction to another, you can provide for different tax combinations to be applied based on the value of a common field.
 These settings will override the default tax combination.

-You cannot override default tax settings for online store purchases.
+You cannot override default tax settings for online store purchases or shipping charges.

 For example, if you've set up a common field called State/Province, you can select this field then define different tax combinations for each state or province.